We've looked at the drone and the queen. Now let's look at the astonishing, amazing, almost unbelievable worker bee!

 Scout bees will leave their resting spot to find a place for their new home.
 Once one is located, they’ll come back to conduct their ‘scouting dance’, so the other scout bees can check out the location.
 If they deem the new location suitable, the swarm will move there permanently and build their new hive.

-A summer time worker bee will live to the ripe old age of 6 weeks.
-This bee works day and night, so their lifespan is shorter.
+A summertime worker bee will live to the ripe old age of 6 weeks.
+These bees work day and night, so their lifespan is shorter.

 However, a winter bee has a completely different life.
 They are often called ‘fat bees’ as they are much larger in size.
 Because these are sturdier bees (and they are needed to keep the queen warm) their life expectancy ranges anywhere from 6-8 months.